Blankumu35/Road-Trip-Planner/backend/README.md

 ---

-# Testing Map and Planner generator
+### Testing Map and Planner generator

-To test some feature, you have to use your own openAPI key(put it in the applications.properties file in the backend/src/main/resources) and googleAPI key(in the home.jsx file and the index.html file in the flights/src folder)
+To test these features, you have to use your own openAPI key(put it in the applications.properties file in the backend/src/main/resources) and googleAPI key(in the home.jsx file and the index.html file in the flights/src folder)